vladarino/accept-a-card-payment/README.md

 npm run start
 ```

-If you see any errors in the terminal after executing the ``npm run start`` command, kill any running ``node`` processes then tray again.
+If you see any errors in the terminal after executing the ``npm run start`` command, kill any running ``node`` processes then try again.

 **3. Run a webhook locally:**